Pages

 After raising my concern with the seller, I waited tensely.
 I've had both lovely and disappointing interactions with sellers who made mistakes before, so I didn't know if this was going to be a kind person who made a simple flub or if this was going to get frustrating.

-and maybe it was, but I was inclined to be understanding because I'd had the very same misconception about the S5 boxes!
+Fortunately, it was a simple error-- the seller had thought the variant doll was marked by a silver coffin and got it wrong.
+That could be seen as inexcusably sloppy, not checking the doll inside before final packing.
+Maybe it was, but I was inclined to be understanding because I'd had the very same misconception about the S5 boxes!
+I knew where the mistake came from.
 The seller promised to send the correct doll ASAP and I thanked them and asked what was to be done with the original I received so there was full clarity.
 I didn't want to cheat the seller after they'd made a simple error they were eager to correct.
 My only foray onto eBay selling with Skullector Jack and Sally ended in a day of stress when the package wasn't delivered directly to the buyer and there was nothing I could do about it because it was marked "delivered", so I knew the seller's side of a problem and was happy to let the Vincent I've already shown you return home.
 I'd only feel entitled to keep the doll if it was a knowingly incorrect sale, and knowing this was a nice person who made a simple mistake made it only fair to make a return.

 I was very touched and appreciative when the seller allowed me to keep the incorrect Vincent for my trouble, making him the first LDD I've been given as a gift.
 Under other circumstances, a gift of Vincent Vaude could be disappointing, but I genuinely appreciated it here, and I was growing to like him on his own merits.
 And because he could stay, the gratuity Vincent is the "canonical" S5 main in my collection.
 It oddly cheered me to be able to continue using him just because handling and planning photos with that copy already created a bit of a superficial bond.
 Aren't toys funny that way?
 He may have a face only a mother could love, but maybe I'm embodying that proverbial mother a little, and I honor him as a token of generosity.